WangJiajia-0901/PHBS_BlockChain_2018/README.md

 |Hannan-Quinn| 16.440|

-The the coefficients are signicant except the omega of bitcoin and omega of ether which means that there truly exists the dynamic correlations in Bitcoin and Ether.
+The the coefficients are signicant except the omega of bitcoin and omega of ether which means that there truly exists the dynamic correlations in Bitcoin return and Ether return.

 ![2](https://github.com/WangJiajia-0901/PHBS_BlockChain_2018/blob/master/Image/be.png) <br>

-From the dynamic conditional correlation plot between Bitcoin and Ether, we can further conclude that they are co-related most of time, especially after mid-2017. <br>
+From the dynamic conditional correlation plot between Bitcoin return and Ether return, we can further conclude that they are co-related most of time, especially after mid-2017. <br>

 #### Bitcoin and Litecoin
 | |Estimated|Std.Error|t value| p value|